 En route, I also discovered many other villages and churches along the way.
-Beyond interesting, in this instance, the destination and the journey all offered incredible insight of the region’s struggle, history and politics.
+Beyond interesting, in this instance, the destination and the journey all offered incredible insight into the region’s struggle, history, and politics.

 Maracanã Epic Football match in Rio de Janeiro

 I attended an unforgettable Maracanã football (or, soccer) match in Rio de Janeiro.
 Battled between the Flamengo and Fluminense teams, the match ended in a final score of 2-0.
 The Flamengo team victorious, this famous Fla-Flu game was an epic experience!